Casio Wave Ceptor WVA-430J Value Guide

 - Casio watch

-The Casio Wave Ceptor WVA-430J is a landmark of early 2000s horology, blending solar power with atomic timekeeping precision.
-This Japanese-made ana-digi sport watch is highly collectible for its integration of Multi-Band technology and its durable stainless steel and resin construction.
+The Casio Wave Ceptor WVA-430J is a landmark of early 2000s horology, blending Tough Solar power with atomic timekeeping precision.
+This Japanese-made ana-digi sport watch is highly collectible for its seamless integration of radio-controlled technology and durable stainless steel construction.

 What Is Casio Wave Ceptor WVA-430J Worth?